act-rules/act-rules.github.io/_rules/iframe-identical-name-equivalent-purpose-4b1c6c.md

 ## Assumptions

 - This rule assumes that, within the context of the test subject, the description provided by the [accessible name][] of an `iframe` can only accurately describe one resource (notably, homonyms alone are not used as `iframe` names).
 Thus, if two or more `iframe` elements have the same [accessible name][] but embed different resources, at least one of them does not describe its purpose.
-- This rule assume that if `lang` attributes are used, their value accurately describes the part of the content they are applied to.
+- This rule assumes that if `lang` attributes are used, their value accurately describes the part of the content they are applied to.

 ## Accessibility Support